AllenInstitute/render-python-apps/README.md

 # Repo Organization

-The code is now organized in a sub-module structure arranged thematically by purpose.
+The code is organized in a sub-module structure arranged thematically by purpose.
 You can (or will when we are done with documentation) find more detailed descriptions of each submodule in the subfolders.

 Here are the thematic areas